emmaC11/Caesar-Cipher/README.md

 # **User Experience & Design**

 # User Stories
-* As a first time user, I want to learn about a Caesar Cipher is & how to use one.
+* As a first time user, I want to learn about a Caesar Cipher & how to use one.
 * As a first time user, I want to encrypt a string of text.
 * As a first time user, I want to decrypt a string of text.
 * As a first time user, I want to navigate throughout the site to complete different actions.
 * As a first time user, I want to view the website on all my devices (Iphone 10, Surface Pro 7+, 32 inch monitor)

 ## Structure
-This is a 2 page website, that has a simple user-interface making it easier for users to navigate the website and choose an action according to their needs.
+This is a 2 page website, that has a simple user-interface, making it easier for users to navigate the website and choose an action according to their needs.
 The home screen contains 3 buttons that a user can choose from.
 A user can choose to encrypt a message, decrypt a message, or click the help button if they are unsure of what action to take.
 > As a first time user, I want to navigate throughout the site to complete different actions.

 An input section is displayed when a user selects the 'encrypt' or 'decrypt' button.
-The user can input their messages here and enter the key number of how many letters they want the message to shift.
+The user can input their messages here and enter the key number which represents how many letters they want the message to shift.
 Their message will then be encrypted or decrypted based on their choice.
 > As a first time user, I want to encrypt a string of text.
 > As a first time user, I want to decrypt a string of text.

 CSS Media Queries are used to make the website responsive on different screen sizes.
-All sections are responsive and content styling changes based on the screen size the user is viewing the website with.
+All sections are responsive and content styling changes based on the screen size.
 This is to ensure that the content is readable and not squashed, all images are clear & visible.
 > As a first time user, I want to view the website on all my devices (Iphone 10, Surface Pro 7+, 32 inch monitor)

-There is a help section that users can view if they are unsure about how to use a Caesar Cipher and want to learn about it's functionality.
+There is a help section that users can view if they are unsure about how to use the Caesar Cipher and want to learn about it's functionality.
 >As a first time user, I want to learn about a Caesar Cipher is & how to use one.

 # Design
-This websites design follows a minimalistic approach for a more professional look.
+The website follows a minimalistic design approach for a more professional look.
 I took inspiration from simplistic websites such as the Apple Store.
-It is an intuitive, easily navigable website with a bright colour scheme that aims for an elegant, simplistic look.
+It is an intuitive, easily navigatable website with a bright colour scheme that aims for an elegant, simplistic look.
 ## Colour Scheme
-This website uses a purple colour palette.
+The website uses a purple colour palette.
 The primary colours used throughout the website are dark purple (#7f39fb), violet (#be83f1), pink (#e680c7) & grey (#a6a6a6;).
 I chose a bright colour scheme to make the design unique and to catch the users attention.

 ## Typography
 The headers throughout the website are using the <strong>Roboto</strong> font with letter spacing of 4px.
 The rest of the website also uses the <strong>Roboto</strong>.